Walid Kandel

-Walid Mohamed Kandel El-Said (وليد قنديل; born 24 March 1985) is an Egyptian former footballer who is last known to have played as a defender for Limanovia Limanowa.
+Walid Mohamed Kandel El-Said (وليد قنديل; born 24 March 1985) is an Egyptian football manager and former player who is currently in charge of Polish club Kolejarz Stróże.

-Career

 Club career

 Kandel started his career with Egyptian top flight side Zamalek.
 In 2007, he signed for Tersana in the Egyptian top flight.
 Before the second half of 2012–13, Kandel signed for Egyptian second-tier club Sohag.
 Before the second half of 2013–14, he signed for UKS Łady in the Polish fifth tier after trialing for Polish top flight team Jagiellonia Białystok.
 In 2014, Kandel signed for Limanovia Limanowa in the Polish third tier, where he suffered relegation to the Polish sixth tier due to sponsorship problems.

 International career

 He represented Egypt at the 2005 FIFA World Youth Championship.